MattWindsor91/baps3-spec/rationale/README.md

 * To replace BAPS2 in use at University Radio York;
 * To be easily modifiable, replaceable, and extensible;
 * To take advantage of modern software, hardware and development technology;
+* To be cross-platform (specifically focusing on Windows, Linux and FreeBSD);
 * To be as reliable as, or more reliable than, BAPS2.

 In addition to this, we hope that BAPS3 will: